 Most people don’t get the difference between lavatories and water closets.
 Some even think toilets are water closets.

-The main differences between a water closet and a lavatory are a water supply system and type of waste disposal.
+The main differences between a water closet and a lavatory are the water supply system and type of waste disposal.

 In the lavatory, the water goes straight from the faucet into the bowl, and it disposes of wastewater used for brushing and washing hands.
 On the other hand, the water closet uses the water stored in a flush tank and disposes of excreted waste.